mraunak/transformers/examples/research_projects/information-gain-filtration/README.md

 # Description of the IGF feature

-The new feature is the implementation of the Information Gain Filtration method for model fine-tuning (see paper below).
+Here we present a general fine-tuning method that we call information gain filtration for improving the overall training efficiency and final performance of language model fine-tuning(see paper below).
 The method is an alternative fine-tuning method that trains a secondary model (e.g., a simple convolutional network) to predict the amount of information gained over a given pre-trained model.
 The secondary model is lightweight and trained to predict the Information Gain measure.
 Information Gain is defined as the change in a loss